PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 List all the references fulfilled next to its label.
 When there is no more space in the header after the reference, the other references start a new line below the first one.

 ## Description tab

+**As a merchant I want to be able to complete the basic information of my products.**

 ### Image Manager